Year 6

 Changing Me (including Sex Education)*

-*Our Sex and Relationship Education Progression Map can be found here and our SRE Supplementary Lessons plan can be found here.
+*Our Sex and Relationship Education Progression Map can be found here.

 Religious Education